lukaleet/Weather-Logger/README.md

 # Weather-Logger
 Alpha version of Weather Logger.
-More info soon
+More info below

 UPDATE 30.12.2020: